October 22, 2025 • min read

 - The goal is to temporarily block or alter the transmission of pain signals to the brain, creating a perceived reduction in pain.

-While this mechanism may temporarily relieve discomfort, it does not heal or treat the p[ain or its cause.
+While this mechanism may temporarily relieve discomfort, it does not heal or treat the pain or its cause.
 Unlike physical therapy, which focuses on restoring mobility and strength, TENS works only while the device is turned on.

 Do TENS units help to cure pain?

 TENS therapy aims to reduce pain while the device is in use.
 Neither chronic nor acute pain can be solved by intermittent periods of relief.
-TENS machines don't help to resolve or cure pain as they do not address the trigger or cause.
+TENS machines don't help to resolve or cure pain as they do not address the trigger or cause.1

 Clinical studies suggest that electrical stimulation may trigger the release of endorphins and interfere with pain signal transmission.
 This means some people experience short-term relief while using the device.
+Commonly, TENS therapy has been tried for:

 - Low back pain